Myofascial Release Therapy Overview

 There are a number of conditions and symptoms that myofascial therapy addresses.
 Many patients seek treatment after losing flexibility or function following an injury or if experiencing ongoing back, shoulder, neck, hip or virtually pain in any area containing soft tissue.
 Other conditions treated by myofascial therapy include Temporo-Mandibular Joint (TMJ) disorder, carpal tunnel syndrome, or possibly fibromyalgia or migraine headaches.

-Myofascial therapy can also enhance or assist other treatments to increase their effectiveness such as acupuncture, manipulation, physical therapy or occupational therapy.
-Myofascial release therapy can also improve skeletal and muscular alignment prior to a surgery, or help athletes achieve better alignment prior to sports competitions.
+It can also improve skeletal and muscular alignment prior to a surgery, or help athletes achieve better alignment prior to sports competitions.

 The basic sectors of the treatment of the connective tissue are the following: